Sniffaloo Logo

 7. Anxiety or Health Concerns (When to Worry)

-While following you is typically normal and healthy, sudden changes in this behavior can sometimes signal underlying issues that need attention.
+While following you is typically normal and healthy, sudden changes in this behavior can sometimes point to something worth paying attention to.

 Red flags that warrant concern: